Skip to content

 Multi-Line Log Browsing

 In the log data list, the trigger time and content of each log are displayed by default.
-Through Explorer > Display Columns, you can choose to display "1 Line", "3 Lines", "10 Lines" or all content to view complete log information.
+You can go to Explorer > Display Columns, and choose to display "1 Line", "3 Lines", "10 Lines", or "All Content" to view complete log information.

 Feedback